Updated March 2025

-If you’re traveling to Europe, North America and Australia, using a credit card won’t be a problem (but that also has fees tied into the exchange rate).
-In most of Southeast Asia and Central or South America your stuck using cash.
+In most of Southeast Asia and Central or South America, you’re stuck using cash.
+Even in 2025.
 To access that cash, you must go to a bank or use an Automated Teller Machine.

 The Cost:

-I added up the amount of ATM fees I incurred while in Asia for six months and it came out to a hefty 19.
-Multiply that the five dollars my bank charged me and a usual five dollars the ATM charged me, and I was paying upwards of ten dollars just to take out $100 in cash and $200 dollars just in fees.
-That amount of money could go a long way when traveling in cheaper countries.
+Years ago, I added up the amount of ATM fees I incurred while in Asia for six months.
+I used ATM’s nearly 20 times.
+Multiply the five dollars my bank charged me and the five dollars the ATM charged me, and I was paying upwards of ten dollars just to take out $100 in cash.
+That’s $200 just in fees.
+That amount of money could have gone a long way when travelling in cheaper countries.

 Why would I be taking out as little as one hundred dollars at a time you might ask?
-That doesn’t sound very cost effective.
+That doesn’t sound very cost-effective.
 Sometimes ATM’s limit how much money you can take out.
 You also don’t want to be carrying thousands of dollars on your person in case you get robbed.
-I try to take out as much money as I feel safe to carry with me, which is usually 500-750 dollars at a time so I generally need to use an ATM three times a month to pay for all my travel costs.
+I try to take out only as much money as I feel safe to carry with me, which is usually 500-750 dollars at a time.
+I generally need to use an ATM three times a month to pay for all my travel costs.

 1. Check your bank’s rules on foreign ATM fees